 Both verbal and physical – great for teaching obedience commands and general good behavior

 Chasing a ball or retrieving an object – great for retrieval hunting, or dogs with high retrieval drive

 Finding hidden objects – can be very rewarding for dogs that love to use their nose (hunting, tracking)

 This method can use it for hunting dogs or where a high prey drive is being established.

-It can be useful for puppies or even trick training but should not be relied upon for serious obedience or advanced training.
+It can be helpful for puppies or even trick training but should not be relied upon for serious obedience or advanced training.

-A good rule of thumb for any reward: Your dog’s tail should be wagging after being rewarded.
+A good rule of thumb for any reward is that your dog’s tail should be wagging after being rewarded.
 If it is not, then you may need to find another reward.